Tanx

-Tanx is a 1973 album by English rock band T. Rex, the eighth since their debut as Tyrannosaurus Rex in 1968, and the fourth under the moniker T. Rex.
-It was released on 16 March by record label EMI.
+Tanx is the eighth studio album by English rock band T. Rex, and their fourth under the moniker T. Rex.
+It was released on 16 March 1973 by EMI.
 Tanx was a musical departure from previous works: still containing tracks in the vein of The Slider, singer and songwriter Marc Bolan showed his interest for soul music, funk and gospel.
 Female backing singers appeared on a few tracks.
 New instruments such as mellotron were used, played by producer Tony Visconti, allowing the T. Rex sound to evolve.

 Upon its release, Tanx was a commercial success.
 It peaked at number 4 in the UK Albums chart, number 3 in the German Albums chart and number 5 in Norway.
 No singles were released to promote the album.

 Background

-Although T. Rex remained massively popular, the failure of July 1972's The Slider to hit the UK summit position, repeated when the two follow up singles "Children of the Revolution" and "Solid Gold Easy Action" could only climb to number 2 (although "Children of the Revolution" did hit number 1 on the Melody Maker and NME charts), caused some music journalists to ponder whether Bolan's glam crown was slipping.
+Although T. Rex remained massively popular, the failure of July 1972's The Slider to hit the UK summit position, repeated when the two follow up singles "Children of the Revolution" and "Solid Gold Easy Action" were only able to climb to number two (although "Children of the Revolution" did hit number 1 on the Melody Maker and NME charts).
+This caused some music journalists to ponder whether Bolan's glam crown was slipping.
 A fall 1972 tour of the United States could not capitalize on the success of "Bang A Gong", and neither "Metal Guru" nor "The Slider" had charted there when released as singles.
 In addition, there was criticism that the group had slipped into a formula sound, albeit one still highly successful.
 These concerns prompted the group to try a different approach on their fourth album.